codedrift/philips-hue-spotify-connector/README.md

 * Open your browser and go to http://localhost:3000
 * Click `Connect Spotify` to authenticate the service
 * Let the light matching begin

+# Run on raspberry pi
+* Use the docker-compose file located in `compose/arm`